 27. LittleVisuals.
 Join their email list and get a weekly file with seven high-resolution images.
 Attribution is not needed.

 28. 1 Million Free Pictures.
 These are all amateur images.
 They may not be the best quality, but they are free for use.
 Attribution is not required.

 29. pdpics.
 All public domain images.
 Attribution is not needed.

 30. Negative Space.
-Photos are released under the CCo license.
-You can search these images.
+Photos are released under the CCO license.
+You can search for these images.
 Attribution is not required.

 33. Kaboom Pics.
-Large variety of high quality images.
+A large variety of high-quality images.
 Attribution is not necessary.

 34. Epicantus.
 High-resolution photos for your site.
 All images fall under the CCO license, which means attribution is not necessary.